 - Form dough into 12 equal size balls and then place in a greased 9 x 13 pan and allow to rest for 10 minutes before baking.

-- Bake for 11-13 minutes at 400 degrees or until golden brown (mine took closer to 13 - you don't want them too doughy in the inside.
+- Bake for 11-13 minutes at 400 degrees (some ovens may need a couple more minutes) or until golden brown (mine took closer to 13 - you don't want them too doughy in the inside.
 Check one in the middle to be sure they are done).

 - Brush the tops with melted butter and serve warm!

 Recipe source: slightly adapted from yourhomebasedmom.com